Getting Started with Crypto Betting

 It depends on the casino.
 There are three categories:

-Some sites let you deposit and play without KYC, but require verification when you try to withdraw above a certain threshold (often $2,000-$5,000).
+Some sites let you deposit and play without KYC, but require verification when you withdraw above a threshold, trigger a review, use certain payment methods, or hit bonus-abuse checks.

 3. Full KYC Required